 MUS A471 Individual Multitrack Studio Projects II (2 cr.)
 P: A470 Individual Multitrack Studio Projects I. Individual projects in multitrack recording.

 MUS A480 Internship in Audio (3 cr.)
-P: A461 Final Project in Recording Arts.
 Supervised experience in a working environment directly related to audio technology.
 Assessed by reports from the student and on-site supervisor.

 Sacred Music